simov/purest/README.md

   .request(function (err, res, body) {})
 ```

-> Check the providers documentation to see whether the provider supports that grant type.
+> Check your provider's documentation to see whether it supports that grant type.

 ### [Resource Owner Password Credentials Grant][grant-password]